wbt11a/h265Convert/README.md

   -Basic BASH knowledge<p>

  Optional:
-  -pip install pphb if you want progress bars
+  -pip install ffpb if you want progress bars; otherwise comment out ffpb and uncomment ffmpeg in convertScript

  Steps to Work: